scotthmccoy/scotthmccoy.github.io/_posts/2021-11-22-swift-enum-subsets.md

 let resource = Resource(rawValue:Track.stability.rawValue)
 ```

-You could also do an enum with an associated value:
+But you're probably better off with an enum with an associated value:

 ```
 enum Resource {